Lucas Holden

 Lucas Holden is a fictional character from the Australian television soap opera Home and Away, played by Rhys Wakefield.
 The character made his first screen appearance on 5 August 2005.
 Lucas was the youngest member of Holden family.
 Wakefield left the show in 2008.

 Casting

-Actor Rhys Wakefield joined the cast when he was 16 years old.
+Wakefield joined the cast when he was 16 years old.
+He had experience working on stage, but the role marked his first television job.
+He had to learn to work with the camera, as well as balance his schoolwork with filming.
+Of being cast, he stated "I was surprised!
+It was totally unexpected.
+I feel so lucky to have landed a role on such a big show, and I hope it will be a stepping stone in my career."
+Wakefield was introduced alongside Jon Sivewright and Paul O'Brien, who play his father Tony Holden and brother Jack Holden respectively.

 Following his departure in 2008, the producers asked Wakefield to return for a short stint.
 The actor said they were unable to work out the scheduling and he did not appear.

 Storylines

 Lucas arrives in Summer Bay with his father Tony (Jon Sivewright) and brother Jack (Paul O'Brien).
 He quickly makes friends with Ric Dalby (Mark Furze), Cassie Turner (Sharni Vinson) and Matilda Hunter (Indiana Evans).
 When Colleen Smart (Lyn Collingwood) puts on a production of "Rex and Summer" at the Surf Club, Lucas and Matilda star opposite each other as the leads and fall for each other.
 Their every attempt to kiss is interrupted but they finally manage to kiss during the play.
 Lucas and Matilda's relationship is stable until Lucas goes off the rails, trashing Jack's car in a game of dare and then paintballing Amanda Vale (Holly Brisley).
 After receiving an offer on their houses from Josh West's (Daniel Collopy) Project 56 scheme, Tony and Matilda's mother Beth (Clarissa House) decide to move in together, meaning that Matilda and Lucas would be living together.
 Problems begin to arise in Lucas and Matilda relationship due to Lucas' developing friendship with new girl Belle which Matilda disapproved of.
 The two split up and Lucas went on a road of self-destruction by getting involved in vandalism in the bay.
 After Jack's scare tactic of having him brought to the police station for his act of vandalism in Barry Hyde home, Lucas shares his troubles with Beth saying that since she has moved into the family has made him realise how much he missed his decreased mother and by accepting Beth into a mothering role he worried he would forget about his real mom.
 Beth reassure Lucas that no-one will ever replace his mom and things calm down.